NatNight99/english-for-designers/02_first_impression/index.md

 I’m an aspiring illustrator, 3D sculptor, animator and writer with love for dark folktales and storytelling.
 I have been fascinated by nature and fantastical creatures as long as I could remember it left a great impact on my work.
 I devoted my life to studying works of art, animated films and European mythology.
-I’m still trying to find my own creative voice as an illustrator and amateur writer.
+I’m still trying to find my own creative voice.

  ![Potrait photo of Natálie Němcová!](Photos/potrait_photo.jpg)